qwo/blog/content/recurse/day-1.md

 - Build your own programming language by Marcio.
 [His Presentation later was posted on HN](https://github.com/marciok/Mu)
-- Code Dojos led by Miles: Workshop where you solve a small problem, either pairing or solo and share solutions after.
+- Code Dojos led by Myles: Workshop where you solve a small problem, either pairing or solo and share solutions after.
 - Machine Learning Overview by Mike, Nathan and Marko:  Gave an overview of the vast field of Machine Learning.

 <br/>